techtino/Droidian-Install-Guide-OP6-6T-/readme.md

 Specifically we want the arm64 rootfs and optionally the devtools if we wish to have additional features such as SSHing from a PC.

+Sometimes, there are random issues with the latest nightlies (e.g. issues booting, ssh server being broken etc) You can flash an old stable release from [here](https://github.com/droidian-images/rootfs-api28gsi-all/releases/tag/droidian%2Fbullseye%2F22).
+It's a very old build by this point though.

 ### Boot image for OnePlus 6 and 6T
 [Get it Here](https://github.com/techtino/Droidian-Install-Guide-OP6-6T-/raw/main/halium-boot-anbox-halium.img)
 Boot image built by: https://github.com/MrCyjaneK (He's put a bunch of work into the kernel)